 "Susan is the relative of my husband."

 The server brought the white wine.
-I nodded her my thanks.
+I nodded my thanks.

 "Your food will come soon," she said.

-We smiled, and she disappeared back to the kitchen.
+We smiled, and she disappeared back into the kitchen.

 As soon as the server was out of ear range, I spoke again.